Thejashwini1011/ReactChat/README.md

 yarn run start OR npm run start
 ```

-### Lunch the frontend
+### Launch the Client

-1) Open a new terminal window and navigate inside the 'Frontend' folder as you will need to keep the backend running in the background
+1) Open a new terminal window and navigate inside the 'Client' folder as you will need to keep the backend running in the background

 ```
-cd <../path/to/Frontend>
+cd <../path/to/Client>
 yarn install OR npm install
 ```